abrampers/PRO-BOOK/README.md

 - [**dotEthes**](#dotethes)
 - [**JKWToken**](#jkwtoken)

 Here is the documentation about our own library.
-We will tell you about its functionality and how to use it.
+We will tell you about it's functionality and how to use it.

 ### Router
 Router is a library to simplify php routing.
 When user input a path to your server, Rather than following the projects directory hierarchy, Router will check their input path and redirect it using its controller policy.